spoonertaylor/SI_618/README.md

 The course was taught by Ceren Budak from the University of Michigan School of Information program.

 All course work was provided by Dr. Budak and the University of Michigan.
 Course work was in the form of labs, homework assignments and an end of the semester project.
-While all the work throughout this semester is my own work, I do not own the material provided. **It should not be used to pass to future semesters of this course.**
+While all the work throughout this semester is my own work, I do not own the material provided. **It should not be used to copy for future semesters of this course.**

 Topics of this course were: